Beef Bourguignon

 3. Oven 1½ hours: Cover with lid and return to oven for 1½ hours, or until beef is "fall-apart tender".

-4. Adjust salt: Remove from oven, taste sauce and add salt if needed.
+4. Adjust salt: Remove from oven, taste the sauce, and add salt if needed.

-6. Serve over mashed potato.
+6. Serve over mashed potatoes.
 Essential for mopping up every drop of that amazing sauce!

 Tips & Notes:

-• Scaling recipe up: will work perfectly, but be sure to brown the meat and vegetable in batches so you get some nice colour on them.
+• Scaling recipe up: will work perfectly, but be sure to brown the meat and vegetables in batches so you get some nice colour on them.
 If you crowd the pan too much, they will just braise and get watery, rather than going golden.
-Slow cook time will be the same as long as you’re using a heavy based pot and bring to simmer first before covering and transferring to oven.
+Slow cook time will be the same as long as you’re using a heavy-based pot and bring to a simmer first before covering and transferring to the oven.

 • Chuck beef: Look for beef that’s nicely ribboned with fat, as it will be juicier and more tender.
 Don’t buy pre-cut small pieces, they will cook too quickly before the flavour in the sauce develops.
 It’s better to buy a big piece and cut your own to size.

-• Pearl onions are very small onions and are irritatingly.
-The closest are pickling onions which are slightly bigger, so just peel an extra layer or two off to make them the right size around 2.5cm/1″ in diameter.
-Soak them for 10/15min in cold water, it will soften the skin and will make them easier to peel (use a small knife to assist).
+• Pearl onions are very small onions and are irritating.
+The closest are pickling onions, which are slightly bigger, so just peel an extra layer or two off to make them the right size, around 2.5cm/1″ in diameter.
+Soak them for 115 minutes in cold water; it will soften the skin and make them easier to peel (use a small knife to assist).

 • There’s no need to splurge on expensive wine here.
 Just rummage through the discount bins at your local liquor store.
-The bottle I used an end-of-bin bottle steeply discounted to $7 (I stocked up!).
+The bottle I used was an end-of-bin bottle, steeply discounted to $7 (I stocked up!).

 • Otherwise, just use streaky bacon cut into strips.
 Bacon is key for sauce seasoning, so don’t skip it!

 • Beef stock quality is the key variable here that will set apart a good homemade Beef Bourguignon from an exceptional restaurant-quality one.
-Homemade beef stock trumps any store bought.
+Homemade beef stock trumps store-bought.

 • Do not use powdered beef stock.
 It’s frankly inferior to even the packet liquid stock and has no place here amongst all this effort, I’m afraid!

-• Cook method: Oven is best because it’s entirely hands off, no need to stir to ensure base doesn’t catch.
+• Cook method: Oven is best because it’s entirely hands off, no need to stir to ensure the ase doesn’t catch.
 But it can also be done on a low stove, lid on, stirring every now and then (take extra care towards the end so the meat doesn’t break apart).

-• Slow cooker: This can work but you’ll need to reduce on the stove at the end to thicken sauce.
-Slow cook for 4 hours on low, add mushrooms and onion, then slow cook a further 4 hours.
-Transfer to pot then simmer (no lid) for 15 – 20 minutes until sauce reduces.
+• Slow cooker: This can work, but you’ll need to reduce on the stove at the end to thicken the sauce.
+Slow cook for 4 hours on low, add mushrooms and onion, then slow cook for a further 4 hours.
+Transfer to a pot, then simmer (no lid) for 15 – 20 minutes until the sauce reduces.
 I really think it’s just easier to use the oven!

-• Salt quantity required varies drastically depending on saltiness of bacon, homemade vs store bought stock (homemade is unsalted), so always do this at the end and trust your tastebuds.
+• Salt quantity required varies drastically depending on the altitude of bacon, homemade vs store-bought stock (homemade is unsalted), so always do this at the end and trust your taste buds.